vavrusa/seqalpha/README.md

 supports a prediction of a GQ family from known GQ-forming sequences using a novel predictor.

 The software is divided into the library and commandline tools, and the web interface.
+The README for both parts is located in the respective subdirectories.

 ## Library and tools